 “If you book a tour or you book a cruise — those two in particular — if you’re going to lose all your money regardless of why you can’t come, then you need to get insurance,” Clark says.

-- Injury or illness of insured, travel companion, family member, or business partner
+- Injury or illness of policyholder, travel companion, family member or business partner

 - Bankruptcy or financial default of travel company

 - Death or hospitalization of the destination host